How to Get Rid of External Hemorrhoids in 48 Hours?

 Introduction:

 Hemorrhoids are common that occur equally in men and women worldwide.
-It is estimated that half of the people will have hemorrhoids by the age of 50 years.
-When the veins around the anal canal swell, they cause a condition called hemorrhoids.
-It occurs when extra pressure is put during physical activity, pregnancy or childbirth, etc. More commonly, those who have a family history of hemorrhoids may develop the same condition.
+It is estimated that half of people will have hemorrhoids by the age of 50 years.
+When the veins around the anal canal swell, they cause hemorrhoids.
+It occurs when extra pressure is put during physical activity, pregnancy, or childbirth.
+More commonly, those with a family history of hemorrhoids may develop the same condition.
 Hemorrhoids are best treated through prevention.
 Various surgical options are also available but are commonly performed for severe hemorrhoids.
-There are various symptoms that vary among patients with hemorrhoids.
+Various symptoms vary among patients with hemorrhoids.
 Unfortunately, most hemorrhoid patients do not consult a doctor because they feel embarrassed or uncomfortable because of the location of this disease.

 What Is External Hemorrhoid?

 Hemorrhoids are a common anorectal disease that causes discomfort and pain.
 Generally, they are vascular cushions of tissues filled with blood vessels present in the anus and rectum of the human body.
 When they become enlarged, the condition or the disease is called hemorrhoids.
-External hemorrhoids are commonly called as piles.
-The role of external hemorrhoids is not very clear, but it is believed that they help to control bowel movements.
+External hemorrhoids are commonly called piles.
+The role of external hemorrhoids is unclear, but it is believed that they help control bowel movements.

 What Are the Types of Hemorrhoids?